 - Tell your partner you love them.
 On your wedding day, the words "I love you" can never be said enough.

 - Consider the length.
 The vows should be one to three sentences in length.
 You've already said your wedding vows, so ring vows are just the icing on the cake, the exclamation point, the symbolic seal to your wedding vows.
 The classic, “With this ring, I thee wed," says it all.

 - Practice beforehand.
 Unless you memorize your vows, you'll be repeating them after the minister.
-Your hands will be busy putting a ring on your cherished one’s finger so you can’t hold a piece of paper with your vows on it, so it's important to practice and memorize them ahead of the wedding.
+Your hands will be busy putting a ring on your cherished one’s finger so you can’t hold a piece of paper with your vows on it.
+That's why it's important to practice and memorize them.

 - Don't worry about what your partner will say.
-Your ring vow doesn’t have to be the same as your partner’s vow.
+Your ring vow doesn’t have to be the same as your partner’s.
 The beauty is that you each express your feelings for one another in your own words.

 - Engrave them as a keepsake.
 A phrase from your ring vows may be engraved inside your rings to preserve the moment you exchanged your wedding ring vows, forever.

-It’s adorable to have a child or your fur baby walk down the aisle with your ring pillow—it’s just not a great idea to have them in possession of your rings.
+It’s adorable to have a child or your fur baby walk down the aisle with your ring pillow—it’s just not a great idea to have them hold your rings.
 Tie two ornamental rings to the ring pillow and have your best man or other adult be responsible for the real wedding bands.
-Alternatively, a meaningful way to honor a special grandparent is to make them your ring bearer(s).
-Seat them in the first row, so when the officiant calls for the rings, they can easily offer them.

 Getting started is often the hardest part.
 Here are some thought-provoking questions to ask yourself: